rottencandy/findmyrelative-chart/README.md

    ```

 2. Modify `erdemo.incidentService` and `erdemo.missionService` in the `values.yaml` file with URLs of the Emergency Response Demo services.

+   Add your mapbox token to `mapboxToken`.
+You can get a token from [here](https://account.mapbox.com).

+   Add the external hostname of the cluster to `clusterHostname`.

    Set the `pipelines.start` value to `true` if the pipeline needs to be started immediately upon install.